julianocosta89/otel-lab/lab/src/otel-collector/README.md

           insecure: true
       ```

-    > [!NOTE]
-    > As `otlp` is used to export data to Aspire and Jaeger, we need to add an alias to it, as we need
+      > **As `otlp` is used to export data to Aspire and Jaeger, to be able to configure it twice, we need to add
-    to configure it twice.
+      an alias to it.**

 1. Configuring the `service`:
     - Up until now we have just defined the components our Collector will use, but they are not enabled yet.